 SELF REGULATE: The ability to manage the thoughts you have, to manage the feelings you have and to manage the actions you take is the secret sauce of success.

 The challenge that most of us face is that we never learned how to develop an intentional mental model to use when we become emotionally challenged.
 Instead, we often use modeling that we learned from a very young age with mixed results.

-That kind of mental discipline doesn’t just happen, it is trained into you and it is a skill that you can develop.
+That kind of mental discipline doesn’t just happen, it is trained and it is a skill that you can develop.
 So I have put together the process that worked for me and my hope is that it will work for you, too!

 HOW TO GET MENTALLY STRONG

 - Connect to why you must do it – Who needs to see you win?
 Why do you want to do this goal in the first place?
 What is it that will make you persevere even when it gets hard?

 - Set the intention to focus on the task at hand – This is what meditation practice is for.
 You direct your attention to that task and you concentrate on that task.
 The more you practice the better you get at focus.

 If you enjoyed this article and want more, subscribe to my email list and each week you will receive my latest blog post with free tips, tools, and strategies that get you more clarity, help you develop more courage, and inspire you to step out in your life in a bolder way.

+And if you want even more, I still have 1 spot left in this round of high performance coaching.
+You can click this link to Learn more about High Performance Coaching.
 I want to encourage you to apply.
 The questionnaire, itself, is a great self discovery tool and may help you think more clearly about who you are and how you are showing up in the world.
 As always, if you are the type of person who is a good fit for the program, you will get the strategy session to try it out for free.

 Thank you so much for reading and until next time, make the most out of the time you have!